OVERVIEW

 Above the line deductions

 The tax laws allow a number of deductions from your gross, or total, income to arrive at your adjusted gross income, or AGI.
-If you qualify for any of these deductions, they are generally deductible regardless of whether you claim the standard or itemized deduction.
+If you qualify for any of these deductions, they are generally deductible regardless of whether you claim the Standard Deduction or itemize your deductions.
 A couple of these deductions include student loan interest and deductible contributions to Individual Retirement Accounts (IRAs).

 Often, these deductions are limited if your modified adjusted gross income amount is too high.
-In 2022 for example, you can deduct up to $2,500 of student loan interest payments if your MAGI is less than $70,000.
-Your MAGI equals the AGI you report on your tax return increased by the amount of your student loan interest deduction.
+In 2024 for example, you can deduct up to $2,500 of student loan interest payments if your MAGI is less than $75,000.
+Your MAGI for this purpose equals the AGI you report on your tax return increased by the amount of your student loan interest deduction.
 In other words, it is what your AGI would be if you did not claim a deduction for student loan interest.

 Below the line deductions

-There are many deductions that are only available when you qualify to itemize.
+There are many deductions that are only available when you itemize your deductions.
 Many of these deductions will face separate limits that are determined by your AGI.
-For example, in most years, your annual charitable contribution deduction are limited to a percentage of your AGI depending on the receiving charity classification.
+For example, in most years, your annual charitable contribution deduction is limited to a percentage of your AGI depending on the classification of the receiving charity.
 A second example is your medical expense deductions you report as part of your itemized deductions.
-For 2022, these expenses are only deductible on the portion that exceeds 7.5 percent of your AGI.
-Using your AGI as a limitation ensures that you cannot eliminate your entire tax bill through deductions.
+These expenses are only deductible to the extent they exceed 7.5 percent of your AGI.
+Using your AGI as a limitation ensures that you cannot eliminate your all of your income through deductions.

 Claiming exemptions

 Through 2017, each dependent you claim on the return allows you to reduce your taxable income by a set exemption amount.
-For example, if during 2017 you have two minor children who reside with you and for whom you provide all financial support, claiming both of them as dependents allows you to take two exemptions.
-These exemptions work like deductions in that they reduce your taxable income by $8,100 ($4,050 for each child).
+For example, if during 2017 you have two minor children who you are able to claim as dependents, claiming both of them allows you to take two exemptions.
+These exemptions work like deductions in that they reduce your taxable income by $8,100 ($4,050 for each dependent).
 However, you may not claim any dependents, even for your children, if you are eligible to be a dependent of another taxpayer.

 Beginning in 2018, there are no longer any dependent exemption deductions.
 Instead, you can claim a credit for each person that is claimed as a dependent.